lrazvi/GitTutorial/Git Tutorial.md

 ___
 Files in your working directory are either tracked or untracked, with tracked files being the files that Git knows about.
 Tracked files can be unmodified, modified, or staged.

+_Staging_
+A staging step in git allows you to continue making changes to the working directory and allows you to record changes in small commits.

+_Commit_
+Commits can be thought of as snapshots or milestones along the timeline of a Git project.

 Untracked files are everything else in your working directory that have not been staged.